 - Beginning in June through August

-- 8:30 am Traditional service outside (west lawn); indoors for bad weather
+- 9:30 am service is outside every third Sunday (west lawn); indoors for bad weather

 Special Sundays for the Summer